SpeckNoob/Nokotan-Enjoyers/README.md

 School: Panamerican School of Panama, PAS

 Hi!, I'm Mark from Panama with Chinese origin born in February 8 2009.
 I've been participating in WRO since 2022 and this is my second year participating in the Future Engineers category.
-I enjoy playing piano and I am a part of a school band, other hobbies include cubing (Rubik's cube competitions), gaming, drawing and writing.
+I enjoy playing piano and I am a part of a school band, other hobbies include cubing (Rubik's cube competitions), gaming, drawing and volleyball.

 ----